Gonzalo de Salazar: Despotism

 The council continued with three members (Zuazo was still a member) until April 20, 1525.
 In the middle of the night, Zuazo was arrested in his home and taken under guard to be sent back to Spain.
 He went as far as Santo Domingo, where he spent the rest of his life, and died in 1527.

 Zuazo was a respectable, educated man, a friend of Cortés, and apparently incorruptible.
 His arrest freed Salazar and Almíndez from all checks on their authority, and they began to govern despotically.
 They made it known that Cortés (untruthfully) had been killed by Indians.
-On August 19, 1525 they tried to confiscate his property.
+On August 19, 1525, they tried to confiscate his property.
 They arrested Rodrigo de Paz, whom Cortés had left as majordomo of his property.
 Paz was tortured to find out the location of Cortés's hidden treasure.
 He provided some locations, and then was hanged in the plaza.

 Salazar sent out agents to extort treasures.
 When refugees were forced to leave a church, Father Valencia protested the violation of sanctuary by excommunicating Mexico City until the prisoners were restored.

 Overthrow

-In January 1526 a messenger (Martín de Orantes AKA Dorantes) announced the return of Cortés in Mexico City.
-Cortes issued a decree replacing Salazar and Almíndez in the governing triumvirate with, Francisco de las Casas, and Pedro de Alvarado.
-In the absence, or incapacity of Las Casas and Alvarado, Estrada and Albornoz were named as replacements.
-Salazar and Almindez sought refuge in the Franciscan convent.
-Polorized, Salazar proponents assembled before Cortes arrived.
-They consisted of clergymen, friends, servants, family, and some followers, alongside those who wanted to reinstate Estrada.
-Orantes entered the city in secret and made contact with members of the opposition.

-At daybreak on January 28, 1526 two hundred Spaniards rushed the convent.
-Armed supporters of Salazar, were intent on murdering Estrada, and were ready for a fight.
-Sadly, Salazar confronted the group alongside other noblemen, and relented.
-Cortes supporters had succeeded in getting the ayuntamiento to execute the orders of Cortes.
-The former opposition group left the convent and marched along the streets shouting "Viva Cortés".
-They then assembled to the left of the convent.
-Salazar was arrested and caged in public display in the Zocalo, that same day.
-Almindez was also arrested in Tlaxcala and brought back to the city.
-With De Las Casas and Alvarado absent, Estrada and Albornoz governed from January 29, 1526 to June 24, of that same year, or just short of six months.
-Thereafter, Cortes returned briefly to his post on June 25, Salazar and Almindez did not.
-Salazar was freed after a few months, exiled to Spain, and banned from returning to New Spain.
+On 28 January 1526, a messenger (Martín de Orantes a.k.a.
+Dorantes), arrived at the Franciscan monastery in Mexico City to announce the imminent return of Cortés.
+He carried with him despatches from Cortés ordering the replacement of Salazar and Almíndez in the governing triumvirate, with Francisco de las Casas and Pedro de Alvarado taking command, or in their absence, Estrada & Albornoz.

+Estrada & Albornoz arrived that afternoon at the monastery, along with Tapia & Alvarado.
+Having heard the news, they sent word to their closest supporters to come to the convent, and to come armed.
+On the night of 28/29 January, Alvarado led the assembled party through the city in moonlight, calling on all of Cortes’ supporters to join them at the monastery.

+At daybreak on January 29, 1526, Tapia read out Cortes’ despatches to the gathered crowd.
+The appointment of Estrada was met with popular acclaim, less so in regards to Albornoz (who had been witnessed leaving Salazar's house before attending the meeting, no doubt to warn him of what was afoot).